SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 %%%
-title = "XML to JSON conversion rules for RESTful EPP" abbrev = "XML to JSON for RESTful EPP" ipr = "trust200902" area = "Internet"
+title = "XML to JSON conversion for RESTful EPP" abbrev = "XML to JSON for RESTful EPP" ipr = "trust200902" area = "Internet"